-The Dual Enrollment program at Trine is currently composed of 4 delivery models, each being designed to maximize learner outcomes based on the individual or their high school's needs.
+The Dual Enrollment program at Trine is currently composed of 3 delivery models, each being designed to maximize learner outcomes based on the individual or their high school's needs.

 - Academic Experience (also known as Concurrent Enrollment) ~ Courses are taught by concurrent enrollment instructors who are also high school teachers.
-These courses are offered to the student on the local high school campus during the regular school day and are overseen by university faculty liaisons - Online Experience ~ Courses are taught online through Trine Online by university faculty - Guided Experience ~ Courses are co-taught by Trine Online faculty who are responsible for providing the content and assessing students and the high school provided facilitating teachers who facilitate the day to day student engagement - Campus Experience ~ Courses are taught on the Trine University campus by university faculty
+These courses are offered to the student on the local high school campus during the regular school day and are overseen by university faculty liaisons - Online Experience ~ Courses are taught online through Trine Online by university faculty - Campus Experience ~ Courses are taught on the Trine University campus by university faculty